Frederick Douglass: Fight for emancipation and suffrage

 Douglass and the abolitionists argued that because the aim of the Civil War was to end slavery, African Americans should be allowed to engage in the fight for their freedom.
 Douglass publicized this view in his newspapers and several speeches.
 After Lincoln had finally allowed black soldiers to serve in the Union army, Douglass helped the recruitment efforts, publishing his famous broadside Men of Color to Arms! on March 21, 1863.
 His eldest son, Charles Douglass, joined the 54th Massachusetts Infantry Regiment, but was ill for much of his service.
 Lewis Douglass fought at the Battle of Fort Wagner.
 Another son, Frederick Douglass Jr., also served as a recruiter.

 With the North no longer obliged to return slaves to their owners in the South, Douglass fought for equality for his people.
 Douglass conferred with President Abraham Lincoln in 1863 on the treatment of black soldiers and on plans to move liberated slaves out of the South.

 President Lincoln's Emancipation Proclamation, which took effect on January 1, 1863, declared the freedom of all slaves in Confederate-held territory.
-(Slaves in Union-held areas were not covered because the proclamation was permissible under the Constitution only as a war measure; they were freed with the adoption of the 13th Amendment on December 6, 1865.)
+(Slaves in Union-held areas were not covered because the proclamation was deemed permissible under the Constitution only as a war measure; they were freed with the adoption of the 13th Amendment on December 6, 1865.)
 Douglass described the spirit of those awaiting the proclamation: "We were waiting and listening as for a bolt from the sky ... we were watching ... by the dim light of the stars for the dawn of a new day ... we were longing for the answer to the agonizing prayers of centuries."

-During the U.S. Presidential Election of 1864, Douglass supported John C. Frémont, who was the candidate of the abolitionist Radical Democracy Party.
+During the U.S. Presidential Election of 1864, Douglass supported John C. Frémont, who was the candidate of the abolitionist Radical Democratic Party.
 Douglass was disappointed that President Lincoln did not publicly endorse suffrage for black freedmen.
-Douglass believed that since African-American men were fighting for the Union in the American Civil War, they deserved the right to vote.
+Douglass believed that since African American men were fighting for the Union, they deserved the right to vote.